 Upper respiratory tract infection

-It’s possible to have upper respiratory tract infection, such as the common cold, during Ultomiris treatment.
-In clinical trials, these infections were among the more common side effects reported with Ultomiris.
+It’s possible to have upper respiratory tract infections, such as the common cold, during Ultomiris treatment.
+In clinical trials, these infections were among the more common side effects that people reported with Ultomiris.

 Symptoms of upper respiratory tract infections may include: